vhenrixon/Notey/README.md

-# Notes
+# Notey

-A CLI that auto generates a note file
+## What is Notey

+---

+Notey is a small command line interface(CLI) tool that allows you to create markdown files for note taking